thenativeweb/processenv/README.md

 var port = processEnv('PORT');
 ```

-If the environment variable is not set, `parseEnv` returns `undefined`.
+If the environment variable is not set, `processEnv` returns `undefined`.
 Hence, if you want to provide a default value, use the usual JavaScript `||` operator.

 ```javascript
 var port = processEnv('PORT') || 3000;